CommitAnalyzingService/CAS_CodeRepoAnalyzer/README.md

 ##Usage
-In a terminal, type `python scan.py [option]` to scan the repository table for repositories that neeed to be downloaded the commits and store them in a database.
+In a terminal, type `python scan.py [option]` to scan the repository table for repositories that need to be downloaded and then store the commits in the database

+On Windows, `casr` can be used in the project directory instead of `python scan.py`
 ###Options
 `initDb` - Create all the tables